RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 #### Parameters
 ***string* unit:** A string for the unit of temperature of the drone.
 Available units are "C" (Celcius), "F" (Fahrenheit), and "K" (Kelvin).

-#### Description
-***integer* temperature:** This is a getter function gets the drone's **temperature** from the barometer.
-The sensor reads the drone’s temperature, not the air around it.
-Default unit is Celcius.

 #### Returns
-The temperature of the drone in the given unit as a float.
+***integer* temperature:** The temperature of the drone in the given unit as a float.
 Default unit is Celcius.

 #### Example Code
 ```python